okopanja/SharkPlanner/Documentation/JF-17/README.md

 ## Entry of pre planned target points (36-39)

-It is possible to enter up to 4 missile waypoints, these can be used to prepare the attack on ground targets.
+It is possible to enter up to 4 pre-planned points, these can be used to prepare the attack on ground targets.
 To enter them you need to toggle **T**.

 ![missile target points](images/designation_of_missile_target_points.png)